nilips70/Covid-Project/README.md

 # Investigation of Lockdown and COVID-19 Vaccination Effects in Ireland

 Welcome to the GitHub repository for the research project titled "An Investigation of the Effects of Lockdowns and COVID-19 Vaccinations in Ireland."
-This repository contains the necessary data and code to reproduce the findings presented in the associated paper.
+This repository contains the necessary data and codes to reproduce the findings presented in the associated paper.

 **Paper Title:** An Investigation of the Effects of Lockdowns and COVID-19 Vaccinations in Ireland

-**Authors:** Pourshir Sefidi et al.
+**Authors:** Niloufar Pourshir Sefidi, Amin Shoari Nejad, Peter Mooney

 **Paper Link:** Read the full paper [here](https://agile-giss.copernicus.org/articles/4/37/2023).

 ## Overview

-In this research project, we explored the effects of lockdown measures and COVID-19 vaccinations on various aspects in Ireland.
+This repository presents a study on Ireland's pandemic responses.
+Using Bayesian modelling, we analyze how lockdowns and vaccinations impact all-cause deaths, including COVID-19.
+Results highlight the effectiveness of these measures in reducing mortality.
 The provided code and data enable you to replicate our analyses, visualize the results, and potentially extend our research in new directions.

 ## Repository Structure